ksriram25/ASRA/draft-sriram-sidrops-asra-verification-00.md

 # Acknowledgements

-The authors wish to thank Mingqing (Michael) Huang, Jeff Haas, Doug Montgomery, and Oliver Borchert for very helpful comments and discussions.
+The authors wish to thank Mingqing (Michael) Huang, Alexander Azimov, Jeff Haas, Doug Montgomery, and Oliver Borchert for very helpful comments and discussions.

 --- back